Estimated reading time: 13 minutes

 The conversion option is especially helpful if (God forbid) your health changes for the worst.
 The likelihood of you getting approved for a new policy would be slim, if at all.
 So, a conversion feature really protects your life insurance coverage.
 I’ve had this happen to a few clients, unfortunately.
 They couldn’t obtain a new policy because their health had deteriorated.
 For them, the conversion option was a godsend.

 One reason why term policies are so cost-prohibitive is that without the conversion option, you lose out.
-If you become ill once the policy term length is exhausted, you may not have a choice but to maintain that expensive term policy as it increases every year.
+If you become ill once the policy term length is exhausted, you may not have a choice but to maintain that expensive term policy as it increases each and every year.
 Otherwise, you could leave behind a significant financial burden to your beneficiaries.

 Explore the options available for your policy.
 Some insurers allow you to convert your entire policy to a permanent policy, or even do a partial conversion with the conversion option.
 You may even maintain the term portion that you didn’t convert, but please check with your carrier.
 With this provision, there is usually an age-certain that you must convert your policy by, or the provision is lost.
 From what I’ve seen, some insurance carriers will let you convert your policy before your 65th birthday, and others allow you to wait until the age of 70.